dgaydukov/cert-aws/sa/files/sa.md

 Don't confuse (2 billing options):
 * provisioned capacity - you can separate capacity for read & write.
 You can also set AutoScaling (again separately for read & write) to add more capacity when number or read/writes goes beyond certain point
 * on-demand read/write capacity - you can set elastic capacity based on your load for read & write.
 You can't set it only for read and for write provisioned or vice versa.
 Indexes also using on-demand capacity, so you don't have to specify it.
+So you can say that there are 3 modes: provisioned/AutoScaling/on-demand.
+If you don't know the load use on-demand.
+If you know the load, and have pattern (like 25% increase during weekdays) use provisioned + autoScaling capacity.
-So you can say that there are 3 modes: provisioned/AutoScaling/on-demand AutoScaling - ability to change write/read throughput according to current load:
+AutoScaling - ability to change write/read throughput according to current load:
 * you can set write/read throughput, but it's hard to predict exact values in advance, moreover your load maybe changing
 * automatically applied to table/GSI created from console